MSc Occupational Hygiene / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Learn how to recognise, evaluate and control hazards in the workplace, including chemical, physical and biological agents.
+- Learn professional practices in the investigation, evaluation and control of hazards in the workplace, including chemical, physical and biological agents.

 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .